awslabs/containers-cost-allocation-dashboard/README.md

 Notes:

 1. The `region` specifies where to create the AWS resources for the data collection pod.
-It doens't have to be the same as the region where the EKS cluster is
+It doesn't have to be the same as the region where the EKS cluster is
 2. Cron always runs in UTC, so the `schedule` input is in UTC.
 For example, if you specify `0 0 * * *` (daily at 00:00:00am), and you're in GMT +2, the CronJob will run daily at 02:00:00am and not daily at 00:00:00am

 #### Apply the Terraform Template